 Education is an essential service.
-While schools are closed, IUSD will provide breakfast and lunch to any IUSD student in need.
-Please review this information carefully - the grab and go meal schedule has been changed to reduce parent trips and to support social distancing.
+While our schools are closed, IUSD continues to provide free breakfast and lunch meals to any IUSD student who wants or needs them.
+The grab-and-go meal schedule is designed to reduce parent trips and to support social distancing.

-Beginning April 6, Nutrition Services will provide free breakfasts and lunches on Monday, Wednesday and Friday at the same locations from 11 a.m.-1 p.m.
+The grab-and-go meal schedule is Monday, Wednesday and Friday at the following locations from 11 a.m. - 1 p.m.
 Meals provided on Monday will include meals for Monday and Tuesday, meals provided on Wednesday will include meals for Wednesday and Thursday and there will be meals provided on Friday.

 - Cadence Park School - 750 Benchmark, Irvine